-Florence LaBadie (1888 - 1917) was actually the bigger star and considered something of a sex symbol of the age.
+Florence LaBadie (1888 - 1917) was actually the bigger star.
 Her origins were a mystery even then although it is known that she was raised in Montreal.
 As a New York based model LaBadie had moved on to a stage career when she was befriended by fellow Canadian Mary Pickford who encouraged her to move into film where she worked with Biograph Studios DW Griffith on a half dozen films including 1911's Victorian romance "Enoch Arden".
 That same year she was offered a contract with Tanhauser Studios where she would become a rival to Mary Pickford making an astonishing 185 films in six years, few of which survive.
 LaBadie was a classic romantic leading woman of the day; beautiful, statuesque and proper and dignified.
 LaBadie was sexier than the virginal Mary Pickford as well as being athletic, she would do her own stunts in a later action serial.
-She is not really given much to do in this film and and a better example of her acting ability can be seen in "Enoch Arden" and especially "The Woman In White" a Gothic mystery (also starring Cruze) filmed in 1917 both of which still survive.
-LaBadie was an intelligent woman who, unusual for actors of the day, involved herself in politics as a pacifist during World War I. Less plausible were vague rumours of an affair with Woodrow Wilson.
-She was also an inventor having patented an automobile turning signal which was later superseded by the modern turning light.
-Ironically she was killed in a traffic accident in 1917 aged only 29.
-She was the first major Hollywood figure to die, indeed she had been largely responsible for keeping Tanhauser Studios in the black, although her contract had recently expired, and her future seemed secure.
+She is not really given much to do in this film and and a better example of her acting ability can be seen in "Enoch Arden" and especially "The Woman In White" a Gothic mystery (from a novel written by Wilkie Collins and also starring Cruze) filmed in 1917 both of which still survive.
+LaBadie was an intelligent woman who, unusual for actors of the day, involved herself in politics as a pacifist during World War I. Less plausible were vague rumours started by Republicans of an affair with Woodrow Wilson.
+She was killed in a traffic accident in 1917 aged only 29.
+She was the first major Hollywood figure to die, indeed she had been largely responsible for keeping Tanhauser Studios in the black, and while her contract had recently expired, her future seemed secure.
 Although she has largely been forgotten with few of her movies surviving, LaBadie was the first real film sex symbol although how she would have competed with the next era of Vamps and Flappers is an open question, she was a strong and smart enough actress to have moved to character roles given the chance.

 FLORENCE LA BADIE:

-The following year saw a longer version produced by Carl Leamle at IMP studios.
+The following year saw a longer version produced by Carl Leammle at IMP studios.
 At 26 minutes this version was more than twice the length of the previous version and boasted a bigger star than Cruze in King Baggot, a major leading man of the day.
-In fact it is entirely possible that Tanhauser Studios fired off their quicky version to pre-emept the bigger budget IMP version.
+In fact it is entirely possible that Tanhauser Studios fired off their quickie version to preempt the bigger budget IMP version.

 DR JEKYLL & MR HYDE (1913);